At Situ we obsess over art lighting, it’s what we do.

 At Situ, when we design a fixture, we start from the inside out.
 Fixtures designed in parallel with modern optical designs that let us shape and control light for further reach vertically and better control laterally.
 We understand that art lighting can involve compromises and have worked to engineer systems that minimize them and put you in control.

 We use recommended artwork sizes instead of lumens, and here’s why: lumens are a measure of total light output and do not factor in more important items like coverage and distribution of light.
 A quick analogy is a flashlight held near a wall.
 At 1’ away from the wall, it shines a very tight, concentrated spotlight.
 Move it 10’ away from the wall, and you have a much larger, softer spread of light.
 The lumens would be the same, but the characteristics of the light output vary significantly.
+We use many specialized optical systems (including both primary and secondary optics) to help us capture, concentrate, and redistribute light that is otherwise wasted in a system of basic design.

+It’s much less about how much light can be created and more about how the light is applied to the artwork.
 Our principal concern remains providing proper coverage and intensity on artwork of various sizes.

 Exactly how much light do you want?